Anshikarawat14/2218400/README.md

 # URL Shortener - React App

 A beautiful, modern URL shortener frontend built with React, Vite, and Material-UI.
-Easily convert long URLs into short, shareable links and check usage statistics—all with a pastel pink, attractive interface.
+Easily convert long URLs into short, shareable links and check usage statistics.

 ## Features
 - Shorten any long URL to a short, custom code